Akobi/ops/README.md

 #### salt

-Contains all our salt states for setting up new servers in the fleet.
-Makes use of pillar data which will, unfortunately, not be added to this repo.
+Contains all our salt states for server configuration.
+The states makes use of pillar data which will, unfortunately, not be added to this repo.

+#### puppet

+[ OUTDATED ]

+NOTE: We no longer use puppet and have since moved to [Salt](http://www.saltstack.com).
+This section is left here for posterity's sake

+Contains all our puppet modules and manifests.
+Currently we only use masterless puppet, so to run the manifests:

+- Edit ```manifests/site.pp``` to modify the placeholder strings
+- Run ```$ sudo puppet apply manifests/site.pp --modulepath ./modules```